 Since scars are permanent and will fade slightly but can never be removed, some people will attempt to prevent a scar from forming.

-Although certain injuries and other causes of scars such as surgeries cannot be avoided, for minor scrapes, cuts, burns or even acne you may be able to reduce the chance of a scar forming.
+Certain injuries and other causes of scars such as surgeries are unavoidable.
+However, with minor scrapes, cuts, burns or even acne, there may be a chance to reduce the chance of a scar forming.
 Simply by following some of the steps below:

 - Treating minor injuries immediately